Make a Tote Bag From An Old Grain Sack

 Easy Sewing Project

-I love an easy sewing project and enjoy creating handmade gifts by recycling vintage fabrics.
+If you like an easy sewing project and enjoy creating handmade gifts by recycling vintage fabrics this project is great.
 Below find instructions on how to make a simple tote bag.

 I saw a huge pile of old grain sacks at an antique store and found it hard to resist buying a few as I love old textiles.
 Grain sacks can be utilized to upholster chairs, make pillows, or used as curtains and tablecloths.